ivelum/landing/content/blog/you-might-not-need-staging/index.md

 ---

 Many engineering teams test new features on staging before pushing them to production.
-There’s no doubt that testing is crucial, but is staging really the best place to test?
-Let’s dive in.
+There's no doubt that testing is crucial, but is staging really the best place to test?
+Let's dive in.

 ## What we call a "staging environment"